taosdata/TDengine/README.md

 ```

 #### Install build dependencies for taosTools

-We provide a few useful tools such as taosBenchmark (was named taosdemo) and taosdump.
-They were part of TDengine.
-From TDengine 2.4.0.0, taosBenchmark and taosdump were not released together with TDengine.
-By default, TDengine compiling does not include taosTools.
-You can use 'cmake .. -DBUILD_TOOLS=true' to make them be compiled with TDengine.

 To build the [taosTools](https://github.com/taosdata/taos-tools) on Ubuntu/Debian, the following packages need to be installed.